AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 turn red with a +.
 Type a name for the workspace and touch again to store it.

--   \[Record Visible/All Windows\] lets you set whether the workspace will contain only the windows which are currently visible, or will also include any windows which are hidden underneath other windows.

--   \[Remove/Leave other windows on recall\] sets whether all other windows will be closed when this workspace is recalled.
-If set to remove, the Workspace button will show an X in the corner.

--   \[Screens=\] sets whether the workspace layout will record all the screens, or individual screens (you can select or deselect each screen).

--   \[Recall as Recorded / Where Selected\] only appears if the Screens option is set to record only a single screen, and sets whether the workspace will always recall onto the screen where you recorded it (button shows the screen number) , or if it will recall onto the screen where you pressed the Workspace layout recall button. (button shows a target symbol)

--   To delete a workspace button, press \<View/Open\>, \<Delete\>, then the workspace button to be deleted.

--	When recalling a workspace, if you press \<View/Open\> first then softkey buttons let you set the workspace to recall to the particular screen where it was recorded \[As Recorded\], or to a different screen (the other screens are listed on softkeys).
-This is useful when a workspace contains only a single screen, allowing you to recall it onto a different screen.

->	On consoles with a single internal screen, that is (1) and the external screen is (2).
-On Arena
-	the main screen is (1), the mini screen (2) and the external screen (3).
-On Sapphire Touch the right main screen is (1), the left main screen is (2) and the external screens are (3) and (4).

 Quick record
 ------------